guardianproject/info/content/blog/2012-02-23-how-many-ways-to-store-5-numbers.md

 [<img src="http://farm4.staticflickr.com/3589/3378152784_2be2969ae6.jpg" alt="Skeleton Keys IMG_0774" width="500" height="333" />](http://www.flickr.com/photos/stevendepolo/3378152784/ "Skeleton Keys IMG_0774 by stevendepolo, on Flickr")

 It turns out that managing these sets of really large numbers can be tricky to do well, so there are all manner of key management apps and approaches.
 On top of that, there seems to be decades of people wanting to make their own formats for these sets of really large numbers.
 So if you want to work directly with the keys themselves, you not only have to sort out the difference between the kinds of numbers used in DSA, RSA, Elliptical Curve, etc., but you will also have to figure out which of the many many formats those numbers are stored in.
-There are base64 formats, hex formats, standardized binary formats with names like PKCS#8/DER and X.509, old formats like S-Expressions (sexp) as well as non-standard formats like keyczar&#8217;s JSON format that uses web-safe base64.
+There are base64 formats, hex formats, standardized binary formats with names like PKCS#8/DER and X.509, old formats like S-Expressions (sexp) as well as non-standard formats like keyczar’s JSON format that uses web-safe base64.
 Then, there are different ways of reading and writing those different formats into a file.

 We started out working on the particular problem of translating the 5 numbers (x, y, p, q, g) used in DSA keys.
 DSA keys are used for OTR encryption, and we want to make it possible to translate the DSA key information stored by one OTR messaging app into the format used by others.
 Here are three examples of storing DSA keys: